National Olympic Committee: Listed NOCs

-While not continental unions in themselves, the Union of Arab National Olympic Committees (UANOC) and International Committee of Mediterranean Games (CIJM) organise multi-sport events between Arabic-speaking countries and Mediterranean countries respectively.
+While not continental unions in themselves, the Union of Arab National Olympic Committees (UANOC) and International Committee of Mediterranean Games (CIJM) organize multi-sport events between Arabic-speaking countries and Mediterranean countries respectively.
 All 22 National Olympic Committees that form the UANOC and the 26 from CIJM are also members of either the ANOCA, EOC or OCA and are eligible to send their athletes to either the African, European or Asian Games.
 National Olympic Committees from the UANOC and CIJM are noted in the list below.

 Africa (ANOCA)

 1: National Olympic Committee is a member of the UANOC.

 2: National Olympic Committee is a member of the CIJM.